sahand995/Informed-RRT-Star/README.md

 # Informed RRT*
-I have developed the Informed Rapidly-exploring Random Tree-Star (RRT*) algorithm with C# Programming.
+I have developed the Informed Rapidly-exploring Random Tree-Star (Informed-RRT*) algorithm with C# Programming.

 The method aims to achieve the shortest path between two given points by generating a tree from the [startpoint] to the [endpoint] without colliding with the obstacles.